-To the uninitiated, pulp macerators are clinical devices that quickly and efficiently dispose of human waste (and the pulp bedpan holding it) without exposing the clinician to risk of infectious disease.
+A hospital macerator is a clinical device usually found in hopsital sluice rooms that quickly and efficiently dispose of human waste without exposing the clinician to risk of infectious disease.

 The big advantage of this over something like a bedpan washer is there is no further interaction with the bedpan.
 The entire thing, waste and bedpan, gets macerated and flushed into the sewer system.